Code-Institute-Submissions/MS2-9/README.md

 If the user clicks the button without entering a valid email address it gives a message to fill in the appropriate field.
 When user hovers over the button it goes a darker green in colour.

-At the bottom of the page is a neat row of social links consisting of Facebook, Twitter, Instagram and Youtube and underneath is the copyright information.
+At the bottom of the page is the copyright information.

 # Features Left to Implement

-- To be able to actually submit the forms and give an email confirmation that the information was received and welcoming the user to the
+- To be able to have difficulty levels, with harder images to memorise and more cards to match.
-Greener Homes community.

-- Community blog page where other users can share their experiences of buying, building eco homes from different companies, or how they did it themselves.
-Shared experiences and connecting users to how they integrate zero waste living, or off the grid living and recommend eco home products.

-- Real social media accounts.
+- To keep your score and try to beat it next time.

 # Technologies Used